 German gymnast, Andreas Toba, suffered a torn cruciate ligament at the Rio Games.
 At the end of his first jump during floor exercises, Andreas landed awkwardly on his knee,

 “I knew straight away that something was badly injured,” he said.
-“It cracked and I couldn’t hold my leg up any longer.”
+“It cracked and I couldn’t hold my leg up to any longer.”

 The extent of the damage was a ruptured cruciate ligament and a torn meniscus.